 Helping Our Community

 M4Reactor was about 2 weeks away from opening when the Coronavirus hit and our community started getting shut-down orders.
-We have stopped the construction on our facility but not being able to finish and get open means we have no source of income for the foreseeable future.
+We are not open to the public BUT we have pivoted our operations to provide PPE equipment for hospitals, front-line workers and local businesses.

 We are part of the solution